tijmenvangulik/ErgometerJS/README.md

 ## Record an replay

 Record and replay the blue tooth communication.
 Handy for debuging without having to row on an ergometer.
+This demo is written using electron, this makes it ideal for debugging the communication because you can do not need to place it on a phone to make it worrk.

 [demos/recording](demos/recording/README.md)